OpenTelemetry Python distro for Uptrace

 Application servers

-Because OpenTelemetry spawns thread to exports spans, it does not work well with application servers like Gunicorn and uWSGI that use pre-forking model to serve requests.
-In such cases, you should configure OpenTelemetry from post-fork hooks provided by those servers.
+spawns a background thread to export spans to OpenTelemetry backends, it does not work well with application servers like Gunicorn and uWSGI that use the pre-forking model to serve requests.
+During the fork, the child process inherits the lock held by the parent process and a deadlock occurs.

 Gunicorn

-With Gunicorn, use post_fork hook:
+With Gunicorn, use the post_fork hook:

 import uptrace